Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 4.e Test the class by creating one Circle object from the <code>setup</code> function.

-4.f Add a method to the Circle class called <code>display()</code>, that will draw a sqare at the position given by the two arguments the instance was created with (xposition and yposition).
+4.f Add a method to the Circle class called <code>display()</code>, that will draw an ellipse at the position given by the two arguments, which the instance was created with (xposition and yposition).

 4.g Test the <code>display()</code> -method  by calling it on the instance you created in step 4.e.
 <details>